New Zealand Travel Advice

 There are a number of visa options for entering New Zealand.
 Most travellers visiting the country for tourist purposes only will be able to enter the country for at least three months visa-free.
 This includes the United States and Canada.
 British nationals are permitted to stay in New Zealand for up to six months visa-free.

-Starting in July 2019, travellers entering New Zealand without a visa will need to apply for an ETA before their trip and will be required to pay the International Visitor Conservation and Tourism Levy (IVL) costing NZD 35.
+Travellers entering New Zealand without a visa need to apply for a New Zealand Electronic Travel Authority (NZeTA) before their trip and are required to pay the International Visitor Conservation and Tourism Levy (IVL) costing NZD 35.

 Another form of visa is the holiday working visa which is available for young travellers between the ages of 18 and 30.
 This agreement allows some foreign nationals to work and stay in New Zealand on a temporary basis for 12 months for majority of travellers including American, Canadian and EU nations.
 British citizens are eligible for a 23-month-long visa.